davepinch/pinchy.cc/content/topics/places/parks/cougar-mountain-regional-wildland-park/en.wikipedia.org.md

 ---
-title: "Cougar Mountain Regional Wildland Park (en.wikipedia.org)"
+title: "Cougar Mountain Regional Wildland Park (Wikipedia)"
 borders:
-  - Bellevue, Washington (en.wikipedia.org)
+  - Bellevue, Washington (Wikipedia)
-  - Issaquah, Washington (en.wikipedia.org)
+  - Issaquah, Washington (Wikipedia)
-  - Newcastle, Washington (en.wikipedia.org)
+  - Newcastle, Washington (Wikipedia)
   - incomplete list
 excerpt: >-
   **Cougar Mountain Regional Wildland Park** is a regional park in King County, Washington, near the towns of [Bellevue](/en.wikipedia.org/wiki/Bellevue,_Washington/) and [Issaquah](/en.wikipedia.org/wiki/Issaquah,_Washington/).
 The park was established in June 1983 to protect the central core of Cougar Mountain, the park covers 3,115 acres (12.61 km2) with 38 miles (61 km) of hiking trails and 12 miles (19 km) of equestrian trails.